CFO & Audit

 Corporate entities are constellations made up of many constituent parts.
 The alignment and cohesion of its disparate spheres govern its success.
 As head of finance, a CFO is one of the most instrumental figures within an organisation and has a leading role and voice in the boardroom.
 If we extend this authority to all members of a finance leadership team, having a united group of supporting managers multiplies the impact of a CFO.

 Organisational capacity is the sum of its teams, and these units supersede any individual.
 When bolstered by a support team’s collective strength and talent, CFOs are far more effective and likely to achieve financial goals.
-Our search and selection process focuses on lifting the total capacity of a finance team and, by placing candidates with consistency and future evolution in mind, carve out succession pathways organically.
+Our search and selection process focuses on lifting the total capacity of a finance team including Controllers, Treasurers, Heads of Tax, Investor Relations, Corporate Development, and Internal Audit and, by placing candidates with consistency and future evolution in mind, carve out succession pathways organically.
 Progress is often a continuum.